Notes to Kant and Hume on Causality

 6. We believe, contrary to non-skeptical interpretations like Garrett's (note 5 above), that Hume's appeal to circularity here is normative or justificatory: Hume is saying that a circular argument for the principle of the uniformity of nature is simply begging the question and, as such, it is a fallacious argument—not simply one that happens to be causally inefficacious.

 7. The naturalistic interpretation initiated by Norman Kemp Smith (1941), and then followed, for example, by Barry Stroud (1977), emphasizes Hume's positive descriptive account of human nature.
 The main import of Hume's treatment of induction, on this view, is to show that custom or habit takes the place of reason in enabling us to make inductive inferences.
 For both Kemp Smith and Stroud, however, there is a preliminary skeptical stage in Hume's argument (showing the insufficiency of the evidence provided by reason for the principle of the uniformity of nature) which serves as a vehicle, as it were, for establishing the impotence of reason and the primacy of natural beliefs.
 Radical skepticism, on this view, is a preliminary exercise which is then left behind once and for all.
 (For further discussion, and criticism, of this “vehicle view” see De Pierris (2001) (2002).)
 Recent non-skeptical interpretations like Garrett (1997), and, following him, David Owen (1999), take naturalism one step further and deny that there is even a preliminary skeptical stage.
+The discussion of this issue by Henry Allison (2008) is complex, but he expresses nuanced and qualified agreement with the Garrett/Owen reading of Treatise, Book 1, part 3, section 6 and parallel texts.

 8. Beck (1978) is a paradigmatic and influential articulation of this wide-spread view.
 Beck helpfully distinguishes between the “every-event-some-cause” principle and the “same-cause-same-effect” principle.
 He argues that, whereas Hume raises doubts concerning both principles, Kant only intends to vindicate the first in the Second Analogy.
-Beck also places particular emphasis on the fact that Hume discusses the first principle solely in the Treatise, Book 1, part 3, section 3—as the “general maxim in philosophy, that whatever begins to exist, must have a cause of existence” (T 220.127.116.11; SBN 78).
+Beck also places particular emphasis on the fact that Hume discusses the first principle solely in the Treatise, Book 1, part 3, section 3—as the “general maxim in philosophy, that whatever begins to exist, must have a cause of existence” (T 126.96.36.199; SBN 78).
 By contrast, the Enquiry is concerned solely with the second principle (“same-cause-same-effect”).
 Thus, according to Beck, Kant has no serious disagreement with Hume about this second principle—and no serious disagreement, therefore, about the status of particular synthetic a posteriori causal laws.
 [Indeed, it is for this reason, on Beck's view, that it must have been Kant's reading of Beattie's discussion of the Treatise in 1772, rather than his reading of the Enquiry approximately ten years earlier, which first woke Kant from his “dogmatic slumber” (compare note 1 above).]
 Others who have defended a position similar to Beck's include H. J. Paton (1936), Robert Paul Wolff (1963), Gerd Buchdahl (1969) (1974), Graham Bird (1973), James Van Cleve (1973), and Henry Allison (1983) (2004).
-Notable exceptions to this trend are Arthur Melnick (1973) and Paul Guyer (1987) (1990) (2003)—both of whom defend the view that causal relations as described in the Second Analogy require the existence of particular (empirical) causal laws as well.
+Notable exceptions to this trend are Arthur Melnick (1973) and Paul Guyer (1987) (2005, chapter 2) (2008, chapter 2)—both of whom defend the view that causal relations as described in the Second Analogy require the existence of particular (empirical) causal laws as well.
 Nevertheless, both Melnick and Guyer also appear to hold that the epistemic status of such laws, as far as the Second Analogy is concerned, can only be broadly inductive (but see also note 9 below).

 9. This point is urged in Friedman (1992a), in opposition, especially, to views like those defended by Buchdahl (1969) and Allison (1983)—according to which causal relations between individual events, for Kant, do not necessarily involve causal laws at all.
 Allison responds in his (1996, chapter 6); see also the corresponding discussion in Allison (2004).
-Guyer (2003) articulates a view that is intermediate between our conception and the Buchdahl/Allison view.
-As suggested in note 8 above, Guyer, unlike Buchdahl, takes (empirical) causal laws to be necessary for causal relations; like Buchdahl, however, he takes the a priority and necessity of such laws, for Kant, to rest wholly on the purely regulative function of reflective judgement.
+Guyer (2008, chapter 2) articulates a view that is intermediate between our conception and the Buchdahl/Allison view.
+As suggested in note 8 above, Guyer, unlike Buchdahl, takes (empirical) causal laws to be necessary for causal relations; like Buchdahl, however, he takes the a priority and necessity of such laws, for Kant, to rest wholly on the purely regulative function of reflective judgment.
 The essence of our view, by contrast, is that precisely this a priority and necessity has a crucial constitutive dimension, resting on Kant's discussion of the category of necessity in the Postulates of Empirical Thought: it is for precisely this reason, in particular, that the (empirical) causal laws in question have a more than merely inductive status.
-(For our conception of the role of reflective judgement see note 51 below.)
+(For our conception of the role of reflective judgment see note 51 below.)

 10. A few lines later, however, Kant refers to “the dynamical law of causality” (in the singular) and “the possibility grounded thereon of inferring a priori from some given existence (a cause) to another existence (the effect)” (A228/B280).
 Here, as the context makes clear, he is referring to the general principle of the Second Analogy (that every event b must have a cause a)—but, at the same time, he is also making it clear that this general principle “grounds” the possibility of particular causal laws (of the form every event of type A must always be followed by an event of type B) which allow us to “infer a priori” the existence of an effect (b) from the existence of a cause (a).
 Thus, once again, the general causal principle and particular causal laws are inextricably connected for Kant (compare note 9 above, together with the paragraph to which it is appended).